Steedalion/Blog/docs/Academic writing/gap_analysis.md

-# Instruction Manual: Writing a Gap Analysis for Final-Year and Graduate Students
+# Writing a Gap Analysis for Final-Year and Graduate Students

 ## **Introduction: Using Literature Review as a Gap Analysis**